MichaelWangTW/14848-Cloud-Infrastructure-Design-Analysis-and-Implementation/Course Project/README.md

 Next we are going to deploy our terminal using these endpoint

-## Deploy Terminal on GCP Kubernetes engine
+## Deploy and Run Terminal on GKE
-1. On your local machine, go back to the directory ``14848-Cloud-Infrastructure-Design-Analysis-and-Implementation/Course Project``.
-Navigate to ``terminal`` folder.
+1. On your local machine, Navigate to ``14848-Cloud-Infrastructure-Design-Analysis-and-Implementation/Course Project/terminal`` folder.
 This folder contains the terminal application.

 2. Navigate to ``terminal/app/templates/index.html``.
 Copy each service's enpoint on GCP to ``index.html``.
-   For example: The endpoint for Hadoop service is 104.154.66.84:9870.
+   For example: The endpoint for Hadoop service is 34.134.116.132:9870.
 Copy this address to "Your_Hadoop_EndPoint"
 ![Endpoint Template](./image/endpoint_template.png)
 ![Endpoint Finished](./image/endpoint.png)